iamjayshakur/datavisualization-fall2021/assignment4.md

 ### 3. Write a sample headline and nut graf based on the most interesting of the three questions.

+## HEADLINE:
-## HEADLINE: 2012 was the peak of single motherhood in the U.S., with the number dropping every year since then
+2012 was the peak of single motherhood in the U.S., with the number dropping every year since then

-NUT GRAF:
+## NUT GRAF:
+Though the share of U.S. children living with a single parent has been rising, accompanied by a decline in marriage rates and a rise in births outside of marriage data suggests an overall decline since in single parenthood 2012.

-### CLEANED DATA SET:
+## CLEANED DATA SET:
 [Living Arrangemnets of Children - Data.csv](https://github.com/iamjayshakur/datavisualization-fall2021/files/7470270/Living.Arrangemnets.of.Children.-.Data.csv)